 The Law Offices of Tyler & Peery represents clients involved in train accidents resulting in the following kinds of injuries:

 - Wrongful death/fatalities

-If you have been seriously injured or have lost a family member in a railroad crossing accident, contact the personal injury attorneys at The Law Offices of Tyler & Peery today for a free consultation.
+If you have been seriously injured or have lost a family member in a railroad crossing accident, contact the railroad crossing accidents attorneys at The Law Offices of Tyler & Peery today for a free consultation.

 Assessing Liability on the Part of Railroad

 Even if a railroad is in compliance with state and federal safety regulations, failure to remove certain kinds of dangers can create liability on their part.
 For example, failure to remove trees that obscure railroad crossing lights or install crossing arms at dangerous railroad crossings involves ignoring foreseeable risks and dangers.
 Here, a railroad company that fails to act to reduce the likelihood of railroad crossing accidents can be held liable for violating a duty of care towards others.